The Best Options for New Bitcoin Investors

 Bitcoin Investing via GBTC

 Investors looking to invest in bitcoin through the capital markets can access an investment through Greyscale’s Bitcoin Investment Trust, which now trades on the OTCQX as GBTC.
-Greyscale investment provides certain advantages making an investment in bitcoin a more digestible option.
-For one, shares of the GBTC are eligible to be held in certain IRA, Roth IRA, and other brokerage and investor accounts, in turn allowing easy access to all level investors in a wide variety of accounts.
+Greyscale investment provides certain advantages that make an investment in bitcoin a more digestible option.
+For one, shares of GBTC are eligible to be held in certain IRA, Roth IRA, and other brokerage and investor accounts, in turn allowing easy access to all levels of investors in a wide variety of accounts.

 The fund typically trades at a premium to its NAV, indicating strong interest in a bitcoin-based investment.
 The fund continues to grow and gain support, as ArKInvest LLC invested in the GBTC, becoming the first public fund management group to invest in bitcoin.
-They also launched the first ETF to track bitcoin action, the ARK Web x.0 ETF (ARKW).
-As of August 2018, GBTC had $1,264 million under management, with ARKW posting over 185 percent profit since its launch in September, 2014.
+ArKInvest also launched the first ETF to track bitcoin action, the ARK Web x.0 ETF (ARKW).
+As of August 2018, GBTC had $1.264 billion under management, with ARKW posting over 185 percent profit since its launch in September 2014.

 Approval of Bitcoin ETFs Remains Uncertain

 The Winklevoss twins applied for an ETF twice, and as of 2018 were denied for a second time by the SEC.
-Government officials are taking a conservative approach towards approving ETFs in the largely speculative Bitcoin market.
+Government officials are taking a conservative approach toward approving ETFs in the largely speculative bitcoin market.
 Worry over the potential illicit use for bitcoin and money laundering have stymied progression regarding the application of traditional investment vehicles into the cryptocurrency realm.

-As of August 16, 2018, there is a potential option for the ETF investor.
-Bitcoin Tracker One, which trades under the ticker CXBTF, is technically an exchange traded note (ETN) that is listed in Sweden, but the exposure is a step toward the exchange-traded investment vehicles so desirable to the beginner investor.
+As of mid-August 2018, a potential option for the ETF investor is Bitcoin Tracker One, which trades under the ticker CXBTF.
+Bitcoin Tracker One is technically an exchange traded note (ETN) that is listed in Sweden, but the exposure is a step toward the exchange-traded investment vehicles so desirable to the beginner investor.

-As the United States continues to fall behind China in the adoption of and mining for bitcoin, approving ETFs would speed up efforts to bring America current.
-Bitcoins themselves have primarily been classified as property in governmental rulings, and are subjected to subsequent tax rules.
+As the United States continues to fall behind China in the adoption and mining of bitcoin, approving ETFs would speed up efforts to bring America current.
+Bitcoins themselves have primarily been classified as property in governmental rulings and are subject to subsequent tax rules.

 For example, both a March 2014 IRS ruling and a February 2016 California Bankruptcy court ruling labeled bitcoin as property, not a currency.
 The IRS’ April 2014 ruling to require the reporting of capital gains for tax purposes on bitcoin-related trades, however, signals that regulators also qualify the asset as a stock.
 Given the importance of private keys needed to access the currency, bitcoin as property (despite the tax drawback) seems a logical choice.

-Many have speculated what effect the approval of such an exchange would have on the Bitcoin markets.
+Many have speculated what effect the approval of such an exchange would have on the bitcoin markets.
 With over 97 percent of known bitcoin trading still occurring in Chinese exchanges, a strong surge is expected as North American investors enter the market.
-The price fall of from December 11, 2017, when bitcoin was worth just over $19,000 to August 11, 2018, with a price of $6,233, shows the volatility in the landscape, and what U.S. regulation might mean to a largely Wild West landscape of trading.
+The price fall from December 11, 2017, when bitcoin was worth just over $19,000, to August 11, 2018, with a price of $6,233, shows the volatility in the landscape and what U.S. regulation might mean to a largely Wild West landscape of trading.

-ETF listings remain a crucial step towards widening the investment network in Bitcoin within America.
+ETF listings remain a crucial step toward widening the investment network in bitcoin within America.
 Investors remain nervous about the risks associated with digital currency, its market dominance from China, and potential illicit use.
 Beginner investors are advised to monitor bitcoin ETF regulation, as the listing of exchange traded funds and the resulting liquidity and sense of security should ring bullish in the bitcoin market.